MicrosoftDocs/CortanaSkillsKit/docs/skills/overview.md

 # Cortana Skills Kit

->[!NOTE]
+>[!IMPORTANT]
 > Cortana Skills Kit is currently in public preview.

-Cortana is a digital assistant that keeps users informed and productive, helping them get things done across devices and platforSkills define the tasks that Cortana can accomplish.
-Cortana invokes the skills based on spoken input from the user.
-You can extend Cortana by adding your own skills that let your users use Cortana to interact with your service.
+Cortana is a personal digital assistant that keeps users informed and productive, helping them get things done across devices and platforms.
+Skills define the tasks that Cortana can accomplish.
+You can extend Cortana by adding your own skills that let your users interact with your service via Cortana.
+Cortana invokes the skills based on input from the user, either spoken or typed.

-To extend Cortana, use the Cortana Skills Kit.
-The kit is a suite of tools that help you build skills that connect users to your custom services and solutions.
+The Cortana Skills Kit enables you to develop skills for Cortana.
+The kit is a suite of tools that will help you build skills that connect users to your custom services and solutions.

-The following components make up the skills kit.
+The following components make up the Skills Kit.

 *   [Bot Framework](https://docs.microsoft.com/bot-framework)
     A skill is a speech bot.
-Use the Bot Framework to build your speech bot, register it, and define your Cortana channel.
+Use the Bot Builder to build your bot, register it, and define your Cortana channel.
 The framework provides a .NET SDK and Node.js SDK that you use to build your bot.
 The Bot Framework SDKs provide features such as dialogs and built-in prompts that make interacting with users much simpler.

+    For links to both the .NET and JavaScript SDKs, read The Bot Builder SDK is provided as an open source repository: [BotBuilder on GitHub](https://github.com/microsoft/botbuilder-v3)

     >[!TIP]
-    > For more information about the Bot Builder SDK is provided as open source on GitHub, visit the [BotBuilder](https://github.com/microsoft/botbuilder-v3) page.

-    >[!TIP]
-    > For an overview of how the framework works, vist the [How the Bot Framework works](https://docs.microsoft.com/azure/bot-service/bot-service-overview-readme?view=azure-bot-service-3.0) page.
+    > This is an overview of the bot framework: [How the Bot Framework works](https://docs.microsoft.com/azure/bot-service/bot-service-overview-readme?view=azure-bot-service-3.0)

 *   [My Bot List Configured for Cortana](https://dev.botframework.com/bots?c=cortana)
     View the list of bots that you configured for Cortana.
 Create new bots.